 Our day starts with a morning excursion to the 13th century Santa Maria Monastery of Sobrado, whose Benedictine monks welcome those pilgrims coming from the Northern Route.
-Afterwards, we return to the Camino and walk our way into Lavacolla, where in the middle ages weary pilgrims would wash themselves before entering the holy city of Santiago, our destination tomorrow!
+Afterwards, we return to the Camino and walk our way into Lavacolla.
+In the Middle Ages, weary pilgrims would wash themselves here before entering the Holy City of Santiago, our destination tomorrow!

 The Compostela & the Camino de Santiago Tour

 This itinerary gives you the opportunity to walk the last 100KM into Santiago.
-This is a requirement needed to request the compostela, the certificate granted by the church of Santiago upon the completion of the pilgrimage.
+This is a requirement needed to request the Compostela, the certificate granted by the church of Santiago upon the completion of the pilgrimage.
 It is not mandatory, however, to walk 100km (60 miles) to participate in this Fresco Tour.
-As with all our trips, your walk is accompanied by a support van and shorter walk options are available on a daily basis.
+As with all our trips, your walk is accompanied by a support

 * Please note: This itinerary is subject to slight modifications due to hotel availability, weather, festivals and other occurrences.